WebDevBooster/dozenal/README.md

 For humans.
 In daily life.

 Well, such system exists.
-It's called **dozenal** and instead of ten numbers it uses twelve numbers: zero to eleven.
+It's called **dozenal** and instead of ten numbers it uses twelve numbers: zero to el.

 So, each of the twelve numbers in dozenal is a **single digit** number.
 The number ten is called **dek** in dozenal and the biggest single digit dozenal number is called **el**.